Key Takeaways

 Is Smashbox Photo Finish good for oily skin?

-Yes, especially if your oily skin also has visible pores or uneven texture.
-It is better at smoothing than deep oil control, though.
+Yes, especially if oily skin also comes with visible pores or uneven texture.
+It blurs better than it suppresses oil, so it works best when both problems are present.

 Why does Smashbox Photo Finish pill under foundation?

-Usually because too much was used, skincare underneath had not settled yet, or the products layered on top did not sit well over such a slippery base.
+Usually too much primer was used, skincare underneath had not finished absorbing, or the foundation on top did not sit well over the slippery silicone base.
+A smaller amount and a longer wait fixes it most of the time.

 Is Smashbox The Original Photo Finish Smooth & Blur Primer still worth it in 2026?